bvavra/MIDI_Accordion/midi-playback.md

 # Create a MIDI port on the Arduino (see MIDI tutorial).
 # Use Serial to MIDI conversion software to send Serial data coming from the Arduino to a virtual MIDI port.

-I tried both solutions but was only able to get #2 to work, so that’s the one I’ll be elaborating on.
+I tried both solutions but was only able to get #2 to work, so that's the one I'll be elaborating on.

 **You will need:**